nmstreethran/ml-elec-model/README.md

 Unless otherwise stated:

 - Python scripts, Jupyter notebooks and any other form of code or snippets (e.g., shell scripts) in this repository are licensed under the [MIT License](https://opensource.org/licenses/MIT).
-- content, images and documentation are licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).
+- content, images and documentation are licensed under a [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).

 ## Credits